Parsl/parsl/docs/userguide/configuring.rst

-              "minBlocks" : <int: Minimum number of blocks>, "maxBlocks" : <int: Maximum number of blocks>, "initBlocks" : <int: Initial number of blocks>, "block" : { # Specify the shape of the block "nodes" : <int: Number of blocs, integer>, "taskblocks" : <int: Number of task blocks in each block>, "walltime" : <string: walltime in HH:MM:SS format for the block>
+              "minBlocks" : <int: Minimum number of blocks>, "maxBlocks" : <int: Maximum number of blocks>, "initBlocks" : <int: Initial number of blocks>, "block" : {     # Specify the shape of the block "nodes" : <int: Number of blocs, integer>, "taskBlocks" : <int: Number of task blocks in each block>, "walltime" : <string: walltime in HH:MM:SS format for the block>
                   "options" : { # These are provider specific options
                        "partition" : <string: Name of partition/queue>,
                        "account" : <string: Account id>,
                        "overrides" : <string: String to override and specify options to scheduler>
                   }
             }